Travelling to Tours and getting around

 Tours and the metropolitan area are easily accessible by bike.

-• 7 routes covering 110 km will be completed by 2026,
+• 7 itineraries covering 110 km will be completed by 2026,

 • 500 classic bikes

-• 1,100 two-seater electric-assist bicycles
+• 1,100 two-seater electric-assisted bicycles

-By bus and streetcar
+By bus and tramway

-• 1 streetcar line and 1 high-level service line cross the city from north to south between 5 a.m. and 0.30 a.m. on weekdays, with high frequency between 7 a.m. and 8 p.m. (every 6 to 10 minutes),
+• 1 tramway line and 1 high-level service line cross the city from north to south between 5 a.m. and 0.30 a.m. on weekdays, with high frequency between 7 a.m. and 8 p.m. (every 6 to 10 minutes),

 • Night services are provided, with a service for night owls from Thursday to Saturday,